SusannaDiV/gnusocial.network/content/gl/news/prototyping.md

 </pre>
 </div>
 <h5>Definition List</h5>
-<p>From time to time, you may need to produce a list of definitions, and there's one nicely built-in into Kube.
+<p>From time to time, you may need to produce a list of definitions, and there's one nicely built-in into here.
 We love semantic things.
 And lists.
 We love lists.</p>
 <div class="example">
   <dl>
     <dt>Term 1</dt>